SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models

 \section{Abstract}

 Multimodal Large Language Models (MLLMs) are advancing the ability to reason about complex sports scenarios by integrating textual and visual information.
 To comprehensively evaluate their capabilities, we introduce SPORTU, a benchmark designed to assess MLLMs across multi-level sports reasoning tasks.
 SPORTU comprises two key components: SPORTU-text, featuring 900 multiple-choice questions with human-annotated explanations for rule comprehension and strategy understanding.
 This component focuses on testing models' ability to reason about sports solely through question-answering (QA), without requiring visual inputs; SPORTU-video, consisting of 1,701 slow-motion video clips across 7 different sports and 12,048 QA pairs, designed to assess multi-level reasoning, from simple sports recognition to complex tasks like foul detection and rule application.
-We evaluate four prevalent LLMs mainly utilizing few-shot learning paradigms supplemented by chain-of-thought (CoT) prompting on the SPORTU-text part.
-We evaluate four LLMs using few-shot learning and chain-of-thought (CoT) prompting on SPORTU-text.
+We evaluated four prevalent LLMs mainly utilizing few-shot learning paradigms supplemented by chain-of-thought (CoT) prompting on the SPORTU-text part.
 GPT-4o achieves the highest accuracy of 71\%, but still falls short of human-level performance, highlighting room for improvement in rule comprehension and reasoning.
-The evaluation for the SPORTU-video part includes 7 proprietary and 6 open-source MLLMs.
+The evaluation for the SPORTU-video part includes 6 proprietary and 8 open-source MLLMs.
 Experiments show that models fall short on hard tasks that require deep reasoning and rule-based understanding.
-Claude-3.5-Sonnet performs the best with only 52.6\% accuracy on the hard task, showing large room for improvement.
+GPT-4o performs the best with only 57.8\% accuracy on the hard task, showing large room for improvement.
 We hope that SPORTU will serve as a critical step toward evaluating models' capabilities in sports understanding and reasoning.
-The dataset is available at \url{https://github.com/haotianxia/SPORTU}.
+The dataset is available at \url{https://github.com/chili-lab/SPORTU}.